Fei Xiang

-Fei Xiang (born Bart Hsiao Luan Phillips, known as Kris Phillips; 费翔 (費翔, Hùi Siông, Fèi Xiáng)) is a Taiwanese-born American pop icon and singer both in Mandapop and English language music theater, who was also one of the biggest popular music stars in China during the 1980s.
+Fei Xiang (born Bart Hsiao Luan Phillips, known as Kris Phillips; 费翔 (費 翔, Hùi Siông, Fèi Xiáng)) is a Taiwanese-born American pop icon and singer both in Mandapop and English language music theater, who was also one of the biggest popular music stars in China during the 1980s.

 He is Anya Philips's younger brother.

 Early life and education

-Fei was born Bart Hsiao Luan Phillips on 24 December 1960, in Taipei, Taiwan.
+Fei was born Bart Hsiao Luan Phillips on December 24, 1960, in Taipei, Taiwan.
 His father was an American and his mother was from Beijing, China.
 Fei spent his childhood in Taipei and was the younger maternal half-brother of Anya Phillips.
 Fluent in both English and Mandarin Chinese, he graduated from Taipei American School and entered Stanford University in 1978 on a full scholarship, but he later dropped out.
 After moving to New York City and attending the Neighborhood Playhouse School of the Theatre, he returned to Taiwan in 1981 to pursue an acting career.

 Professional career

-Taiwan and Southeast Asia – 1981 to 1986
+Taiwan and Southeast Asia: 1981–1986

 Fei Xiang made his first television appearance at the end of 1981 in a Taiwanese TV drama.
 He was then signed by EMI and released his debut album Lingering in May 1982.
 The title track of the album was an instant hit that spent four weeks at number one.
 The album was certified gold and Fei Xiang won the award for Best New Artist of the year.

 Seven subsequent albums produced during the early 1980s for EMI and PolyGram launched hit singles in Taiwan and Southeast Asia.

-Mainland China – 1986 to 1990
+Mainland China: 1986–1990

-In 1986, Fei Xiang went with his mother to visit his grandmother in Beijing.
+In 1986 Fei Xiang went with his mother to visit his grandmother in Beijing.
 In late 1986, Fei Xiang became the first pop singer from Taiwan to visit across the strait and perform in Mainland China.
 His first album produced and release in Mainland China, A Voice on the Ocean was recorded in Guangzhou and his rise to fame on Mainland China came almost instantaneously from his performance on the 1987 CCTV New Year's Gala, an action that was met with great protest by the Taiwan government.
 Due to the reaction and subsequent fall out, Fei then abandoned his career in Taiwan and solely focused on developing his music in Mainland China.
 The two songs he performed on the Gala, Winter Fire (the Chinese adaptation of Sexy Music) and Clouds of My Homeland became smash hits in the 80s.
 Many of the songs from the beginning of his career were also re-released in the Mainland during this period.

 A Voice on the Ocean was Fei's highest-selling Chinese language album and has sold over 20 million copies in Mainland China and, combined with four subsequent albums, made Fei Xiang one of China's all-time best-selling recording artists.
 His 1989 Concert Tour of 63 consecutive sold-out stadium concerts in 12 major cities set a record in China that stands unsurpassed to this day.